 - Food grown with synthetic pesticides and fertilizers exposes farm workers and consumers to those chemicals.

 - Wildlife and aquatic life are impacted in deltas and other areas where agricultural chemicals accumulate.

-- High volume livestock production often includes the use of non-therapeutic antibiotics which can interfere with human antibiotic effectiveness.
+- High volume livestock production often includes the use of non-therapeutic antibiotics that can interfere with human antibiotic effectiveness.

-Over the last decade, a farmers market movement has taken hold at Kaiser Permanente, one that many other hospital systems have emulated.
-Many of our Kaiser Permanente hospitals and medical offices sponsor or support farmers markets at their facilities and/or in the community that help staff, members and the community to eat well and make good choices by increasing access to fresh produce.
+Over the past decade, a farmers market movement has taken hold at Kaiser Permanente, one that many other hospital systems have emulated.
+Kaiser Permanente hosts more than 50 farmers markets at its facilities and/or in the community that help staff, members and the community eat well and make good choices by increasing access to fresh produce.